 Our Principal’s Qualification Program (PQP) is a unique learning experience that helps you to develop the necessary knowledge and leadership skills to lead a school.
 This section provides you with an overview of important information and regulations that apply to our PQP program.

-To access information about our PQP, use the following resources:
+To access information about our PQP, visit this page for course details and use the following resources:

 - PQP Prerequisites